Is that a less healthy form?

 Even in July and August when they’re in-season, we still often times prefer to eat frozen.
 Why?
 Because unfortunately, the kind sold most places are conventional blueberries.
 These were cultivated over the generations to look big, plump, and pretty.
 That also resulted in them having lower antioxidant content.

 You’re getting double the amount of antioxidants with wild blueberries.
 The bad news is that we’ve never seen a grocery store sell them fresh, not even the specialty health food stores.
 Though you can readily buy them frozen at many supermarkets including Trader Joe’s and Whole Foods.

 At a TJ’s in Los Angeles, $3.99 buys you a 12 ounce bag.
-Same price at Whole Paycheck.
+Same price at Whole Paycheck for a 10 ounce.

 Even in July, a 3.5 ounce (100 gram) or 4.4 ounce (125 gram) of fresh conventional organic blueberries will probably cost you $3.99, if not more.

 With math like that, we don’t see much benefit for buying fresh… unless you want them for taste/texture in a recipe.